pilar4/Simple-Raylib-physics-engine/MAINSTRUCTURE.md

 **L101–148:** Handles drawing.
 First, the background and info attached to the camera are drawn.
 Line 111 draws `objPBD`, followed by barriers, `objEuler`, and finally the brush (or just rigid body).

-**L154–194:** Calculates the eraser, with two loops checking if the mouse is over objects—one for PBD, one for Euler.
+**L154–194:** Calculates the eraser, with three loops checking if the mouse is over objects—one for PBD, one for Euler and one for brush.

 **L198–229:** Handles simple input.
 It is also worth noting that the main `while` loop running this project is inside another loop.
 This allows pressing "Q" to break the inner loop and reset the application without closing it entirely.